hackshackers/hackshackers-hugo/content/news/2016/10/lessons-from-the-hackshackers-media-party-africa.md

 {{< tweet 788833092245004288 >}}

-Not every Hacks/Hackers chapter needs or wants a formalized system like this.
+Not every Hacks/Hackers group needs or wants a formalized system like this.
 But the London group also shared their [Roles & Responsibilities template][10] and [task assignment spreadsheet][11], which help them manage an enormous amount of work and responsibility among five organizers.

 **Worth a read:**